Panther

 What Could Be Causing My Lower Back Pain?

-A common reason your back may hurt is from bad posture while seated.
+Causes of low back pain can also vary.
+For example, you may develop discomfort from chronic poor posture while seated.
 Sitting in a slouched or hunched over position can put strain on the discs — the fluid-filled cushions that protect the vertebrae from rubbing together.
-There are also certain injuries like strains that can lead to lower back pain.
+There are also certain injuries like sprains and strains that can lead to lower back pain.
+In addition, lower back pain can also be worsened by an underlying medical condition.

 1. Posture